- French IGCSE - CIE 7156, 9-1

 The four key skills of reading, writing, listening and speaking are assessed at the end of Year 11 and each paper carries 25% of the final mark.

-- The speaking test is conducted by a member of staff and lasts 15 minutes.
-It includes two role plays, a presentation on a topic of your choice with a follow-up conversation and also a general conversation.
+The speaking test is conducted by a member of staff and lasts 12 minutes.
+Students complete one role play, a photocard description and general conversation.
+It is recorded and externally marked.